-In addition, the talent and compensation committee considered feedback from our stockholders and the result of our most recent Sayon-Pay vote.
-Our fiscal 2022 Say-on-Pay vote reflected 99.0% support from our stockholders, based on the percentage of the stockholder votes received.
+In addition, the talent and compensation committee considered feedback from our stockholders and the result of our most recent Say-on-Pay vote.
+Our fiscal 2023 Say-on-Pay vote reflected 98.6% support from our stockholders, based on the percentage of the stockholder votes present and entitled to vote on the proposal.
 The talent and compensation committee believes this indicates that our stockholders support the philosophy, strategy, objectives, and administration of our executive compensation programs.